Bundi — overview

 By Train

-Search “Bundi” as your origin (if departing) or destination (if arriving).
-Kota Junction (KOTA) is the main nearby station.
-A city may have multiple railway stations — select the main one (usually named after the city) and choose a train based on journey duration, departure time, and class availability.
+Search “Bundi” or "Kota" as your origin (if departing) or destination (if arriving).
+Kota Junction (KOTA) is the primary station.
+Choose a train based on journey duration, departure time, and class availability.

 By Flight